-The home of our majestic eagles, the Philippine Eagle, or the Monkey-Eating Eagle.
+The home of our majestic eagles, the Philippine Eagle, or the Monkey-Eating Eagle is the Philippine Eagle Center.
 Located at Malagos, this is about an hour’s trip from Davao City proper.
 I rode a van at Bankerohan Market going to Calinan.
-I rode another Habal-habal going to Malagos Water District where the center is located.
+I rode another habal-habal going to the Malagos Water District where the center is located.
 Pay an entrance fee of 5 pesos for the Malagos Watershed.
 The entrance fee for PEC is ₱150 for adults and ₱100 for kids.
 Aside from Philippine Eagles, the center also takes care of crocodiles, Brahminy Kite Eagles, and White Bellied-Sea Eagles.

 Before I went to the airport, I bought pasalubongs in Bankerohan Market.
 You will find Durians, Suhas, Mangosteens, fruit-flavored candies, etc. If you want to try the infamous Durian, this is the place.
 Sadly, I haven’t tried one because of the time.
 I’ve bought the “Golden” brand suha as one of my pasalubongs, it’s quite pricey but it’s the best.

-After buying the pasalubongs, I took a cab going to the airport.
-As I sit there, I looked out the window and thought that 3 days was short for a wonderful place like this.
+After buying the pasalubongs, I took a cab to go to the airport.
+As I sat there, I looked out the window and thought that 3 days was short for a wonderful place like this.
 I asked myself, “If ever I return here, where should I go next here in Davao?”

-Those memories will let me miss Davao.
+Those memories will make me miss Davao.
 I recommend everyone to visit Davao.
 There lies in Mindanao another ours that we can be proud of.

 HOW TO GET THERE: